-Join Bill Dill for an in-depth discussion in this video The audience's experience, part of Cinematography 01: Narrative Fundamentals.
+Join Bill Dill for an in-depth discussion in this video The audience's experience, part of Learning Cinematography: 1 Narrative Fundamentals.

 - It's useful to give serious thought…to how what you know, differs from what the audience knows.…Standing on our sets, we know things the audience won't…unless we show them.…If the cinematographer can keep reminding himself…that his experience of the movie is not the same…as the audience's experience,…he has a much better chance of providing a satisfying…story to that audience.…Exposition is the information that the audience needs…to move forward in the story.…